magma/magma/docs/readmes/proposals/p018_control_network_metrics.md

 If we choose **C/C++**, we should consider switching from BCC to [`libbpf`](https://github.com/libbpf/libbpf).
 While BCC provides C bindings to write front-end programs, `libbpf` is a simpler alternative.
-This means that the `libbpf` API is not as convenient, but it supports compiling both the eBPF program, and the front-end program into a small binary and remove clang as a dependency on the AGW.
+This means the `libbpf` API is not as convenient, but it supports compiling both the eBPF program, and the front-end program into a small binary and remove clang as a dependency on the AGW.